eddieberklee/android-calendar-todo/README.md

   * Add checkbox and shit to the "Scalpel On" to make it look like more of a switch
   * Menu option to screenshot the page
   * ENTER should be the same as clicking the 'check' in dialog
-  * Adding an item should expand the day section
   * Custom ListView that shows an indicator if there's more content to be scrolled
     * And a custom scrollview though this one would have to just be a shadow or something - not enough space like a listview to go crazy with an indicator
   * Need to add an INBOX |__| icon to action bar for non-scheduled